Update March 2018: Since writing this blog post, I have created a free eBook called 70 ways to ace your exams. You can get your free copy here.

 2. Exercise for at least 30 minutes a day, everyday

-I make myself to go to the gym for 1 hour each day during my exam period, but 30 minutes of walking, jogging, swimming, dancing, etc will be enough.
+I make myself to go to the gym for 45 minutes to one hour each day during my exam period, but 30 minutes of walking, jogging, swimming, dancing, etc will be enough.

 Often students stop exercising when it comes exam time because they begin to think that they don’t have enough time (“I must spend every moment studying!”).
 Big mistake.

 Exercise helps us study more effectively for various reasons.
 Firstly, it’s a great way to relieve stress and anxiety.
 Secondly, it gets blood flowing to your brain (supplying oxygen, antioxidant and glucose) which can help you to think more clearly.

 Think of daily exercise as being an investment in your final marks.

 3. Drink plenty of water

 Often when we can’t think clearly, it’s because our brains need to be hydrated.
 While studying and taking your exams, make sure you take regular sips of water.